JackZhou201/Data-Visualization---Covid-19/README.md

 # Data-Visualization---Covid-19
-This is an attempt to create a website to visualize cdc Covid 19 datas
+This is an attempt to create a website to visualize Covid19 data retrieved and updated daily from the offical United States CDC website.